ArthurCh/ocp-on-azure/README.md

 ocp-node1.devcls.com       : ok=14   changed=7    unreachable=0    failed=0
 ```

-10. Login via SSH to the OpenShift **master** node.
-The OpenShift installer (Ansible playbook) will be run on this OpenShift master node.
-Make sure you are able to login in to all nodes using SSH.
+10. Login via SSH to the OpenShift **master** node (VM).
+The OpenShift installer (Ansible playbook) should be run on this VM/Node.
+From the master node (VM), make sure you are able to login in to all nodes using SSH.
 Before proceeding with OpenShift installation, check the following -
 - All nodes should be resolvable thru their DNS aliases within the VNET (ocpVnet)
 - Passwordless **sudo** access should be configured on all nodes (VMs)